fishyer/some-stars/README.md

 *   [fishyer/demo-flutter](https://github.com/fishyer/demo-flutter) -

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.

 *   [rrousselGit/provider](https://github.com/rrousselGit/provider) - InheritedWidgets, but simple